BlogSmall Business20 Beyond Easy Polymer Clay Crafts That Sell Like Hotcakes

 The humble pencil topper represents one of polymer clay’s most underestimated goldmines, and I’ve watched countless crafters overlook this simple product while chasing complex projects.
 You’re missing serious profit potential here.

-I can tell you these tiny characters sell faster than anything else in my booth, especially when you customize them for specific fandoms or holidays.
 Think Pokemon, anime characters, seasonal themes.
 Parents grab them instantly for school supplies, teachers buy them in bulk for rewards.

 15. Custom Wine Glass Charms